joseprzmoreno/kodoeba-flashcards/README.md

 Otherwise, you need to follow these steps:
 - Download sentences.csv and links.csv from tatoeba downloads page: https://downloads.tatoeba.org
 - Using tatoebakrs database, run these two instructions:

     LOAD DATA LOCAL INFILE 'sentences.csv' INTO TABLE sentences FIELDS TERMINATED BY '\t' LINES TERMINATED BY '\n' (id, lang, sentence);

     LOAD DATA LOCAL INFILE 'links.csv' INTO TABLE links FIELDS TERMINATED BY '\t' LINES TERMINATED BY '\n' (src_id, tgt_id);

 4. Activate python virtual environment.
 In the directory of the app: source myenv/bin/activate

+   If you don't want to use virtual envionrment, you'll need to install flask and pymysql libraries in Python: pip3 install flask pip3 install pymysql

 5. Execute api.py